zzonyo/trust-docs-test/source/index.html.md

 API Key Permission：Read

-This endpoint returns the amount changes of specified user's account.
+This endpoint returns the amount changes of specified user's account.<br>

-Phase 1 release only supports historical assets transfer querying (“transactType” = “transfer”).
+Phase 1 release only supports historical assets transfer querying (“transactType” = “transfer”).<br>

 The maximum query window size set by “startTime” & “endTime” is 10-day, which means, maximum 10-day records are queriable per request.
-The query window can be sliding within the latest 180 days, which means, by adjusting “startTime” & “endTime” to slide the query window in multiple requests, the records in latest 180 days are queriable.
+The query window can be sliding within the latest 180 days, which means, by adjusting “startTime” & “endTime” to slide the query window in multiple requests, the records in latest 180 days are queriable.<br>

 ### HTTP Request